-The Social Security disability application process is complex and requires many different documents.
-From your personal information to medical evidence and work history, there are dozens of items you’ll need to include with your application.
-This gathering process can take time, especially if you have to wait for physical copies from your physician or past employers.
-If you apply for Social Security disability benefits without all required evidence to support your claim, the SSA may deny it.
+The benefits application process is complex and requires many different documents.
+From personal info to medical evidence and work history, there are dozens of items you’ll need to include with your application.
+This gathering process takes time, especially if you must wait for physical copies from your doctor or past employers.
+If you apply for Social Security disability benefits without the right evidence to support your claim, the SSA may simply reject it.

-If your application isn’t completed properly, the SSA may reject your benefits claim on a technicality.
+If your application has any mistakes, then the SSA may reject your claim on a technicality.
 Beginning the application process now ensures you aren’t rushing to complete your paperwork if medical or financial issues arise.
-If you’re unsure whether you may qualify, click the button below to start your free benefits evaluation online now.
+If you’re unsure whether you may qualify, click the button below to start your free online benefits quiz now.

-The SSA denies most first-time disability applicants who file without legal assistance.
+The SSA denies most first-time applicants (65%) who file without a disability lawyer.
 While the SSA is working to improve this process, they may still deny you SSD benefits.
 In this case, you must appeal, which may further delay the process and create additional challenges.
-Want more information on how to appeal a denied Social Security disability claim?
-Click the button below now to get your free benefits evaluation online and consult a Social Security attorney or advocate for free.
+We can provide more info on how to appeal a denied SSD claim.
+However, 80% of people who get benefits on appeal have attorneys.

-6. Apply for Social Security Disability Benefits Before Your Condition Gets Worse
+6. Apply for Social Security Disability Benefits Before Your Health Gets Worse.

 You may be disabled now, but your condition could worsen and require even more medical care.
 If and when this happens, it could dramatically increase your expenses.
-Having Social Security disability benefits can help you to receive the care you need without harming your finances.
-Having a disability is often expensive and can drain your finances without SSD payments.
-Being found eligible for those benefits before you require additional medical care can ensure you don’t have to worry about finances on top of your medical care.
-This is why you need to apply for benefits as soon as you become disabled.
+Having SSD benefits can help you get the care you need without going broke.
+Having a disability is often expensive and can drain your finances without SSD payments. is why you need to apply for benefits as soon as you know you must stop working.

 Lori Polemenakos is Director of Consumer Content and SEO strategist for LeadingResponse, a legal marketing company.
 An award-winning journalist, writer and editor based in Dallas, Texas, she's produced articles for major brands such as Match.com, Yahoo!, MSN, AOL, Xfinity, Mail.com, and edited several published books.
 Since 2016, she's published hundreds of articles about Social Security disability, workers' compensation, veterans' benefits, personal injury, mass tort, auto accident claims, bankruptcy, employment law and other related legal issues.